Yaathaven123/VaxPass/README.md

 ## VaxPass
-Blockchain based vaccination record system
+A Blockchain based vaccination record system.

 ### Build with
 - Solidity